gdi-de/apworkshop2026_ldtutorial/README.md

 ```

 > [!NOTE]
-> **CHOICE:** We choose to add a VOID desceiption to the dataset in order to make it better findable and reusable.
+> **CHOICE:** We choose to add a VOID description to the dataset in order to make it better findable and reusable.

 #### Defining used vocabularies explicitly using VOAF

-The [Vocabulary of a Friend (VOAF)](http://lov.okfn.org/vocommons/voaf/) allows to describe vocabularies which are used in RDF graphs and can be used in conjunction with VoID to uniquely describe vocabulary contexts.
+The [Vocabulary of a Friend (VOAF)](http://lov.okfn.org/vocommons/voaf/) allows for describing vocabularies that are used in RDF graphs and can be used in conjunction with VoID to uniquely describe vocabulary contexts.

 ```ttl
 geo: a voaf:Vocabulary ;